Packer

 Alternative titles for this job include Order packer, packaging worker, bottler

-Packers work in factories and warehouses, putting products into containers like boxes, bottles and crates ready for delivery.
+Packers work in factories and warehouses, putting products into containers like boxes, crates and bottles to be sent out for delivery.

 Average salary (a year)